 (a) Observation media: Observation or performance media are research media especially designed to observe the child's concrete handling (procedures, achievements) of them.
-How he/she deals with things in his/her world is evaluated from the way he/she handles the media-- with respect to the insight, directedness, practical intelligence, emotional state, skillfulness, etc. he/she shows.
-Also, his/her different abilities are evaluated, e.g., intelligence, perception, motor development, spatial orientation, language, laterality (right/left/mixed), etc. There are all kinds of media such as different sorts of blocks, form boards, alabaster boards, form-designs for copying, problem games and other problem media such as the Wiggly blocks, Koh's blocks, V-scope, Guide-it, Ellis Visual Design, and the Vedder Figures.
+How he deals with things in his world is evaluated from the way he handles the media--- with respect to the insight, directedness, practical intelligence, emotional state, skillfulness, etc. that he shows.
+Also, his different abilities are evaluated, e.g., his intelligence, perception, motor development, spatial orientation, language, laterality (right/left/mixed), etc. There are all kinds of media such as different sorts of blocks, form boards, alabaster boards, formdesigns for copying, problem games and other problem media such as the Wiggly blocks, Koh's blocks, V-scope, Guide-it, Ellis Visual Design, and the Vedder Figures.

-How the child handles his/her assigned tasks is observed: is he/she accessible and candid in the investigator's presence, is he/she inaccessible and reticent, insecure and anxious, affectively ready to perform a task to the best of his/her ability, does he/she quickly seeks help, is he/she quickly frustrated, does he/she become discouraged and quit, does he/she try to solve problems by trial-and-error or rather does he/she approach them systematically and with planning?
-The most important question is whether he/she directs him/herself to a task adequately, and in this way optimally use his/her potentialities.
+How the child handles his assigned tasks is observed: is he accessible and candid in the investigator's presence, is he inaccessible and reticent, is he insecure and anxious, is he affectively ready to perform a task to the best of his ability, does he quickly seeks help, is he quickly frustrated, does he become discouraged and quit, does he try to solve problems by trial-and-error or rather does he approach them systematically and with planning?
+The most important question is whether he directs himself to a task adequately and in this way optimally uses his potentialities.

-An important distinction is between the work-attitude and the work-level which he/she shows in connection with the tasks.
-His/her work-attitude is concerned with observing his/her attitude in handling the task; e.g., is he/she uncertain, tense, persistent, playful, not serious, dependent, self-confident and level-headed?
-The work-level of his/her method of solution can be chaotic (he/she has no insight), stereotypic (he/she persists with trial-and-error methods), concrete-practical or abstract.
+An important distinction is between the work-attitude and the work-level that he shows in connection with the tasks.
+His work-attitude is concerned with observing his attitude in handling the task; e.g., is he uncertain, tense, persistent, playful, not serious, dependent, self-confident and level-headed?
+The work-level of his method of solution can be chaotic (he has no insight), stereotypic (he persists with trial-and-error methods), concrete-practical or abstract.

-(b) Intelligence media: Intelligence can be described as the power to break through situations in which a person finds him/herself.
+(b) Intelligence media: Intelligence can be described as the power to break through situations in which a person finds himself.
 It is a cognitive potential at the person's disposal.
-However, he/she must make the effort to use this power for breaking through, and, thus, to actualize his/her intellectual potentialities.
+However, he has to make the effort to use this power for breaking through and thus to actualize his intellectual potentialities.

-It is important to evaluate the child's intelligence so the orthopedagogue can establish what can be expected of him/her intellectually, and if he/she achieves according to his/her intellectual potentialities.
-For example, it is possible that emotional disturbances, or a negative attitude, can block or restrain the implementation of his/her intelligence.
+It is important to evaluate the child's intelligence so the orthopedagogue can establish what can be expected of him intellectually, and if he achieves according to his intellectual potentialities.
+For example, it is possible that emotional disturbances or a negative attitude can block or restrain the child's implementation of his intelligence.
 The following three ways (quantitative, qualitative and pedagogical) of evaluating intelligence are distinguished:

-- (1) Quantitative evaluation: With the aid of standardized intelligence media, the child's intelligence quotient (IQ) is ascertained.
+(1) Quantitative evaluation: With the aid of standardized intelligence media, the child's intelligence quotient (IQ) is ascertained.
 This has to do with the quantity of the child's intelligence.
-Also indicated are the verbal and nonverbal abilities at the child's disposal, e.g., IQ=100 (V=110; NV=90).
-However, the orthopedagogue does not focus only on the child's IQ; he/she supplements this quantitative evaluation in the following qualitative ways: - (2) Qualitative evaluation: Here the concern is with how, i.e., with an analysis of the ways the child implements his/her intelligence, solves problems, arrives at answers, etc. The orthopedagogue does a descriptive analysis of the structure of his/her intelligence.
+Also indicated are the verbal and non-verbal abilities at the child's disposal, e.g., IQ=100 (V=110; NV=90).
+However, the orthopedagogue does not focus only on the child's IQ, and he supplements his quantitative evaluation in the following qualitative ways:

+(2) Qualitative evaluation: Here the concern is with how, i.e., with an analysis of the ways the child implements his intelligence, solves problems, arrives at answers, etc. The orthopedagogue does a descriptive analysis of the structure of his intelligence.